Ximena Bedregal: Early years and education

 Bedregal was born in 1951, in the Bolivian Andes.
-She spent her childhood traveling between Chile and Bolivia as her mother was Chilean and her father was Bolivian.
-When she was in Bolivia she was considered "Chilean", and when she was in Chile, she was nicknamed "bolivianita, cholita", or "lauquita" for having lived near the Lauca River.
-From this background, she became critical of the concepts of patriotism and nationalism, developing feminist ideas.
-At age of eight, Bedregal and her mother moved to Chile.
-There, she participated in social justice causes, becoming an exile in Mexico at the age of 27.
+She spent her childhood traveling between Chile and Bolivia, as her mother was Chilean and her father was Bolivian.
+When she was in Bolivia, she was considered "Chilean", and when she was in Chile, she was nicknamed "bolivianita", "cholita", or "lauquita" for having lived near the Lauca River.
+From this background, she developed a critical view of the concepts of patriotism and nationalism and later feminist ideas.
+At the age of eight, Bedregal and her mother moved to Chile.
+There, she participated in social justice causes and became an exile in Mexico at the age of 27.

 Bedregal studied architecture and the arts at the University of Chile in Santiago de Chile and at the Higher University of San Andrés in La Paz, Bolivia.
 At the Higher University of San Andrés, she also studied film.
-Her Masters work in Urban Planning occurred at the National Autonomous University of Mexico.
-At the Centro de la Imagen in Mexico City, she participated in numerous photography workshops under Ana Casas, Joan Foncuberta, Graciela Iturbide, Hanna Iverson, and Pedro Meyer.
+Her master's work in urban planning took place at the National Autonomous University of Mexico.
+At the Centro de la Imagen in Mexico City, she participated in numerous photography workshops under Ana Casas, Joan Foncuberta, Graciela Iturbide, Hanna Iverson and Pedro Meyer.